 There are many translations of Faust, but which one is the best?
-There are many factors to consider when determining the best translation, such as how well the translator capture Faust’s themes and ideas, and how readable the translation is.
+There are many factors to consider when determining the best Faust translation, such as how well the translator captures Faust’s themes and ideas, and how readable the translation is.
 Here is a look at some of the most popular translations of Faust and why they might be considered the best.

 Who translated Faust First?